asartalo/pq/README.md

 * The channel is already open.
 The returned error will be ErrChannelAlreadyOpen.
 * The query was executed on the remote server, but PostgreSQL returned an error message.
+The returned error will be a pq.Error containing the information the server supplied.

-In all other cases Listener will make sure to deliver the command to the server, possibly re-establishing the connection if necessary.
+In all other cases Listener will make sure to deliver the command to the server, re-establishing the connection if necessary.

 After a successful call to Listen, notifications can be received from the Listener.Notify channel.
 The returned Notification structure looks as follows: